pCepera/I2C-PCF8574-PCD8544-Nokia-5110-LCD/README.txt

 but in addition to directly using SPI it allows the display to be driven via the (shared) I2C bus which only requires two data-lines (SDA and SCL).
 On the Arduino UNO, Nano and Pro Mini, these can be found on pins A4 and A5.
+On the ESP8266 default pins are GPIO4 and GPIO05, but alternative pins can be set in the call to begin().
+E.g. on the ESP-01 board the serial pins can be used.

 The I2C data is expanded to the recommended 5 pins using the PCF8274 I2C I/O
 expander.
 A very affordable board and abundantly available board that